Pages

 We All 'need a minute'.

-It did take us much more than a minute to walk through the Mackenzie Art Gallery today.
+It took us much more than a minute to walk through the Mackenzie Art Gallery today.
 We began with Miskwaabik Animiiki Power Lines The Works of Norval Morrisseau, paintings of Anishinaabe storytelling.
 We three longtime friends strolled through Saskatchewan’s impressive Art Gallery for the next two hours.
 My descriptions of the installations would not do them justice.
 Even though I knew I would be writing about them tonight I have still felt inadequate to describe them.
 I have taken short writings from the booklet At the Mackenzie, Fall/Winter 2021/2022

 Dawit L. Petros - Spazio Disponibile, living and working in Montreal and Chicago “….reflects his research into the complex layers of colonial and postcolonial histories connecting East Africa and Europe.”